 - A Convenience Panel (lights for door ajar, parking brake, low fuel, and seatbelt alerts)

 Interior Decor Group (Pony Option)

 In 1966, if you purchased the deluxe interior, it included a unique embossed galloping Mustang on the seats.
-This was why it became known as the “Pony Option.”
+This was why it became known as the “Pony Package.”
 Purchasing the pony option meant that in addition to the seat embossment you would also get molded door trim panels, improved armrests, and wood grain appliques on the instrument cluster and glove box door.
 You’d also get a simulated wood-trimmed steering wheel.